gdlc/STAT_COMP/INCLASS/INCLASS_4.md

  Xt
 ```

 **Task**: Create a function (`myT()`) that will take a matrix and will return it's transpose.
 Inside the function you cannot use the `t()` funciton, instead, use loops to produce the transpose.

-Print an R-Markdown block with the function code, then use it to print the following matrix and its transpose.
+You can use the following matrix to test it.

 ```r
  z=c('a','b','c','d','e','f','g','h','i')